 However, used properly and skillfully it can be an effective and compact narrative device.
 There isn't really a simpler way to let the audience know that Captain Kirk's next phaser blast isn't supposed to kill the alien, or that Judge Dredd's next bullet is supposed to go "boom".
 Especially in manga, it's particularly difficult to let the reader know what special attacks are used without either motion or color, so having the characters say it is probably the most practical solution.

-For a long time, only attacks that were meant to end the fight (or at least devastatingly powerful) were worthy of calls.
-Two well-known examples are Kenshiro spelling out the spectacular death he just dealt to his foe and Dragon Ball's signature "KA...
+For a long time, only flashy Finishing Moves or powerful Limit Breaks were considered worthy of calls.
+Two well-known examples are Kenshiro spelling out the spectacular death he just dealt to his foe and Son Goku's signature "KA...
 ME...
 HA...
 ME...
 HAAAAAA!!"
 A few pro wrestlers did this as well ("Power bomb!").
-It wasn't until the advent of fighting games, particularly Street Fighter 2, that shouting out every little spinkick and ki ball became standard practice.
+It wasn't until the advent of Fighting Games, particularly Street Fighter II, that shouting out every little spinkick and ki ball became standard practice.

 Super trope of Invocation.
 Sister Trope of Magical Incantation.
 May overlap with Big Word Shout, Screaming Warrior, Roaring Predator.
-In a group, it sometimes overlap with Attack Pattern Alpha.
+In a group, it sometimes overlaps with Attack Pattern Alpha.

 For a very villainous variation, see To the Pain.
 For battle cries or shouts, see Kiai and Battle Cry.
 When violently subverted, it's Talk to the Fist.
 (Mostly) has nothing to do with Calling Your Orgasms.
 When your opponent is calling your attacks, it's Combat Clairvoyance or Kung-Fu Clairvoyance.